akltech/Object-Detection/README.md

 ## Before you begin

-* Install OpenCV-contrib.
-OpenCV-contrib contains Haar Cascades classifiers, or machine learning detection algorithms that you will use in your program.
-When OpenCV-Python is installed with Anaconda, the Haar Cascade classifiers are typically missing.
+* Install ```OpenCV-contrib```.
+The module contains cascade classifiers, the machine-learning algorithms for real-time object detection.
+In this tutorial, you will use the Haar Cascade classifiers.
+If you installed OpenCV-Python with Anaconda, you must install an additional module to retrieve them.
   <br></p>
-To install the extra module, open the Anaconda prompt and use the ```pip``` <a href="https://pypi.org/project/opencv-contrib-python/" target="_blank">command:</a>
+To install OpenCV-contrib, open the Anaconda prompt and use the ```pip``` <a href="https://pypi.org/project/opencv-contrib-python/" target="_blank">command:</a>
     ```
     pip install opencv-contrib-python
     ```